What Is White Collar Crime?

 White collar crimes often involve complex elements that can be difficult to detect, investigate, prosecute and defend.
 In many cases, charges are only filed against suspects after extensive ongoing investigations by government agencies and other law enforcements groups.
 These kinds of criminal investigations, however, may often include surveillance and other technologies or techniques that can sometimes violate the Constitutional rights of those being investigated.
 In these instances, it's possible to exclude evidence against a suspect or even have the entire case dismissed.

 We are skilled litigators with experience defending criminal cases involving white collar crimes.
 Attorneys from the firm will thoroughly review your case and provide insight and direction throughout the entire legal process.
 Most importantly, our firm will leave no stone unturned in pursuit of every legal avenue to positively resolve or remedy your case.

-It's essential for those charged with white collar crimes in to enlist the help of a lawyer from The Alband Law Firm as early on in the case as possible.
-Our attorney also helps residents of Tarrant County and the surrounding areas.
+It's essential for those charged with white collar crimes in to enlist the help of a lawyer from Alband, Lane & Balderama as early on in the case as possible.
+Our attorney also helps residents of Fort Worth and the surrounding areas.

 Extremely relieved.- John